awsonbudget/manager/README.md

 In order to run the manager, you need 1 command:

-- To start the Flask server: `python3 app.py`
+- To start the FastAPI server: `uvicorn main:app --reload --port 5550`